Nestle Digital Marketing & Social Media Strategy: Case Study

 Marketing Strategy of Nestle - A Case Study

 It first arrived in India in 1956.
-Since then, from selling its first milk product in the 1960s to offering a wide range of quality products in the Indian market, Nestle has grown exponentially in India.
+Since then, the company has grown exponentially in India.

-It offers products in beverages, breakfast cereals, chocolates and confectionery, dairy, and nutrition foods as well as vending and food services.
+It currently offers a range of beverages, breakfast cereals, chocolates and confectionery, dairy, and nutrition foods as well as vending and food services.
 Popular products such as Maggi, Kit Kat, Polo, Milkmaid, and Nescafe fall under Nestle India’s portfolio.
+The brand’s mantra of ‘Good Food, Good Life’ transcends mere slogan status; it represents a dedicated pledge to offering nutritious and flavorful products that foster a healthier way of living.

 Nestle’s Marketing Case Study - Nestle India